WebReflection/hyperHTML/README.md

 If requiring or importing from `"hyperhtml"` doesn't work, try requiring from `"hyperhtml/cjs"` for CommonJS friendly bundlers (WebPack), or `"hyperhtml/esm"` for ESM compatible bundlers (Rollup).

+See [HELPERS.md] for a list of additional tools which can be helpful for building hyperHTML based web applications.

 - - -

 ## Sponsors